The long-awaited HUMAN 81 DK is now available.

 The first places to attack with extra bracing are those most prone to unwanted vibration.
 Large panels respond well to being tightened up, reducing their ability to "sound," like a drumhead, when excited by the acoustic energy inside the box.
 Places where the baffle is cut for the drivers, and hence weakened, are also ideal candidates - since not only is the material weakened by the cutouts, but this is where the "equal and opposite reaction" energy of the drivers enters the cabinet material directly.
 Often you will find that these two become one and the same - the rear panel is the largest, and putting in front-to-back braces around the woofer, say, will stiffen it nicely.

 There are two general ways to brace panels - one is to run the brace between two opposite panels through the open space in the box, and the other is to mount the brace as a rib across the panel in question.
 These two methods can be combined, of course.
-"Rib" braces are expecially useful when a large panel does not face a convenient "opposite" panel to brace to.
 "Opposite" braces have the advantage of simultaneously adding rigidity to two panels at the same time.
+"Rib" braces are useful when a large panel does not face a convenient "opposite" panel to brace to (for example, the rear panel directly behind a woofer) but they do need to take up more space in order to be as effective, as their width is what gives them strength.

 A third kind of brace, which can be difficult to retrofit due to their typically being too large to get in through the driver holes, is a "shelf" brace.
 This kind of brace is built as one piece that attaches to all the sides of the cabinet, and has a large hole cut in the middle to allow the free movement of air inside the box.
 Shelf type braces can, however, effectively be added to a completed cabinet by building rib braces for all the panels and gluing/screwing them to each other at their ends.